Take note of this Trade Activity: Viatris Inc. (VTRS)

 Sponsored

-The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 9832381 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 11215072 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 Analysts verdict on Viatris Inc. (VTRS)